JustinSingleton303/JustinSingleton303/README.md

 ### 👋 Hi there, my name is Justin. 👋
 I am a recent graduate of the Metropolitan State Unviversity of Denver, where I majored in theoretical mathematics and minored in CS.
-I would love to go to grad school for mathematics and get a PhD in analysis or topology, but having a wife and son has brought me back to my first love, Computer Science!
+I would love to go to grad school for mathematics and get a PhD in analysis or topology, but having a wife and now a son has brought me back to my first love, Computer Science!
 <!--
 **JustinSingleton303/JustinSingleton303** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.